ziritrion/ml-zoomcamp/notes/10_kubernetes.md

 >Note: you can check the status of your cluster by using the `kubectl get deployment` and `kubectl get pod` commands we saw before.
 In case of errors, you can get additional info from pods by using the `kubectl describe pod pod-name-taken-from-get-pod | less` command.

+>Note 2: you can remove a deployment with `kubectl delete -f deployment.yaml`

 Finally, we test that the deployment is working as intended.
 We can do so with ***port forwarding*** in order to access the pod.

 ```sh
 kubectl port-forward pod-name-taken-from-get-pod 9696:9696
 ```
+>Note: you will need to use `kubectl get pod` to get the name of the pod for the port forwarding command.

 This command will temporarily forward the port of the pod so that we can access it from outside the cluster.
 You can stop the port forwarding by pressing `Ctrl+C` on your keyboard.